 Identify trends or other changes in the marketplace that have the potential to become opportunities to help you grow your operation.
 Factors such as fluctuations in customer demographics, or regulatory changes can help you uncover untapped opportunities that you can turn into strengths.

-When contemplating threats that can put your business at risk, consider factors that are beyond your control, such as changes in local, state or federal regulations.
-Rather than just listing threats, be sure to look at the root cause of the threat so that you can think through how to respond to, avoid or even eliminate them.
+When contemplating threats that can put your business at risk, consider factors that are beyond your control, such as changes in local, state, or federal regulations.
+Rather than just listing threats, be sure to look at the root cause of the threat so you can think through how to respond to, avoid, or even eliminate them.

 Questions to ask during SWOT analysis: